 – Communicate Big Brothers Big Sisters vision, mission and values to public, donors and persons of influence.

-- Setting and achieving, in close collaboration with the CEO, multi-year and annual agency revenue goals.
+– Set and achieve, in close collaboration with the CEO, multi-year and annual agency revenue goals.

-- Developing and implementing a written plan for identifying, qualifying, cultivating, soliciting and stewarding individual, foundation and corporate potential donors capable of giving over time.
+– Develop and implement a written plan for identifying, qualifying, cultivating, soliciting and stewarding individual and foundation potential donors capable of giving over time.

-- Managing a portfolio of 150 to 200 prospective donors.
+– Manage a portfolio of 150 to 200 prospective donors.

-- Supervising donor stewardship, information systems (gift entry; database management; report generation), and prospect research.
+– Provide donor stewardship, manage information systems (gift entry; database management; report generation), and conduct prospect research.

-- Serving as a vital member of the leadership team by staying abreast of organization-wide issues and contributing to the development and achievement of the Agency’s long-term operation plans.
+– Serve as a vital member of the leadership team by staying abreast of organization-wide issues and contributing to the development and achievement of the Agency’s long-term operation plans.

 – Additional tasks as deemed necessary.